Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 In the case of chemotaxis, *E. coli* has receptor proteins that detect attractants such as glucose by binding to and forming a complex with these attractant **ligands**.
 The bacterium also contains receptors to detect repellents, but we will focus on modeling the binding of a single type of receptor to a single type of attractant ligand.
 In later lessons, we will enter the cell and model the cascade of reactions after this binding has occurred, as shown in the figure below, which cause a change in the rotation of one or more flagella.

 [![image-center](../assets/images/600px/chemotaxis_signal.png){: .align-center}](../assets/images/chemotaxis_signal.png)
-An overview of the signaling pathway of chemotaxis.
+An overview of the chemotaxis signaling pathway.
 The red circles labeled *L* represent attractant ligands.
-When these ligands bind to receptors, a signal is transduced inside the cell via a series of enzymes, which finally influences the rotation direction of a flagellum.
+When these ligands bind to receptors, a signal is transduced inside the cell via a series of enzymes, which eventually influences the rotation direction of a flagellum.
 {: style="font-size: medium;"}

 In this lesson, we will discuss how to model ligand-receptor binding.

-## Ligand-receptor dynamics correspond to a reversible reaction
+## Ligand-receptor dynamics can be modeled by a reversible reaction

 The chemical reactions that we have considered earlier in this course are **irreversible**, meaning they can only proceed in one direction.
 For example, in the prologue's [reaction-diffusion model](../prologue/reaction-diffusion), we modeled the reaction *A* + 2*B* → 3*B*, but we did not consider the reverse reaction 3*B* → *A* + 2*B*.

 To model ligand-receptor dynamics, we will use a **reversible reaction** that proceeds continuously in both directions at possibly different rates.
 If a ligand collides with a receptor, then there is some probability that the two molecules will bind into a complex.
-But at the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
-In a future module, we will discuss the biochemical details underlying what makes two molecules more or less likely to bind, but for now, we assert that the more suited a receptor is to a ligand, the higher the binding rate and the lower the dissociation rate.
+At the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
+In a future module, we will discuss some of the biochemical details underlying what makes two molecules more or less likely to bind, but for now, we assert that the more suited a receptor is to a ligand, the higher the binding rate and the lower the dissociation rate.

-**Note:** Why should ligand-receptor binding be reversible?
+**Note:** You may be wondering why ligand-receptor binding is reversible.
 If complexes did not dissociate, then a brief increase in ligand concentration would be detected indefinitely by the surface receptors.
 Without releasing the bound ligands, the cell would need to manufacture more receptors, which are complicated molecules.
 {: .notice--info}

-We are ready to start building a model of ligand-receptor dynamics.
 We denote the ligand molecule by *L*, the receptor molecule by *T*, and the bound complex as *LT*.
+The reversible reaction representing complex binding and dissociation is *L* + *T* ←→ *LT* and consists of two reactions.
 The **forward reaction** is *L* + *T* → *LT*, which takes place at some rate *k*<sub>bind</sub>, and the **reverse reaction** is *LT* → *L* + *T*, which takes place at some rate *k*<sub>dissociate</sub>.

 If we start with a free floating supply of *L* and *T* molecules, then *LT* complexes will initially be formed quickly at the expense of the free-floating *L* and *T* molecules.
 The reverse reaction will not occur because of the lack of *LT* complexes.
 However, as the concentration of *LT* grows and the concentrations of  *L* and *T* decrease, the rate of increase in *LT* will slow.
 Eventually, the number of *LT* complexes being formed by the forward reaction will balance the number of *LT* complexes being split apart by the reverse reaction.
 At this point, the concentration of all particles reaches equilibrium.